-We have a foster daughter of 11 in house and so just a baby.
-I am also active in the SP, have a small business; www.kist2play.nl and some hobbies!
+We have a foster daughter of 11 at home and then so just a baby.
+I am also active within the SP, have a small business; www.kist2play.nl and some hobbies!

-My name is Guido Naezer (chairman), I'm 33 years (2009), living in Arnhem and married to Rosario.
+My name is Guido Naezer (president), I'm 33 years (2009), living in Arnhem and married to Rosario.

-Since October 2008 I joined Foundation Salek.
-I like to do something socially and to commit myself before.
+Since October 2008, I joined Foundation Salek.
+I like to do something socially and to commit myself for that.
 I would love to give the foundation and the projects further shape.
-I also find it interesting to go to the discussion of how we as a foundation actually give support to Africa and which is therefore the best way.
+I also find it interesting to go into the discussion of how we actually support the foundation can give to Africa and what is the best way for it.

-And last, I like to put a club enthusiastic people together something down!
+And finally, I like to put a club enthusiastic people together something down!

 Socially relevant projects have always had my interest.
-I am glad that I can help with these enthusiastic people the local population of Africa by creating the condition for a good education.
+I am glad that I can help with these enthusiastic people, the local people of Africa by creating the conditions for good education.

 I believe in the power of man and am convinced that education is the best way to stimulate the development and thus the prosperity of their own.
-I find it fun and instructive to think actively and help shape these projects.
+In addition, I find it fun and instructive to actively contribute and to help shape these projects.